khadijahsamarawan-cyber/breast-cancer-ann/README.md

 # Breast Cancer Classification using a Neural Network

-> Original implementation by Abdullah Khan ([AbdullahKhan-77](https://github.com/AbdullahKhan-77)), re-uploaded and extended with permission.

 ## Project Overview

 This project implements a Feedforward Artificial Neural Network (ANN) to